Skip to content

 If package.json doesn’t exist, the command is skipped — not failed.
 This is common in teams that work across different project types.

-By default, commands run from the project workspace directory.
+By default, commands run from the current working directory ($(dirs.self)).
 In multi-repo setups, scope: repo runs the command in each repository:

 - name: tests